emil-e/rapidcheck/doc/assertions.md

 However, in some cases, this capturing might fail to include the information that you want.

 ## Reference
+The selection of assertion macros is currently rather slim.
+Suggestions on how to improve this is welcome.

 ### `RC_ASSERT(expression)` ###
 Fails the test case if `expression` evaluates to `false`.